dirkrombauts/DirkRombautsPicklesPro.github.io/_posts/2016-05-24-three-amigos-or-three-musketeers.markdown

 I recently explained about BDD and the Three Amigos to a stone merchant and a marketing consultant.
 They are two intelligent people, and have no experience with software development.
 I stressed the importance of the three roles working together.
 Without the team, none can succeed, and the team needs each one to succeed.
 I think it was the marketing consultant who said "so it's like the three musketeers: one for all, and all for one."

 I immediately liked this comparison.
 I never watched the *Three Amigos* movie, so I don't know how good their teamwork is.
-But I do know that the Three Musketeers are famous for sticking with each other through thick and thin - exactly the quality I am looking for in a team.
+But I do know that the Three Musketeers are famous for sticking with each other through thick and thin &ndash; exactly the quality I am looking for in a team.

 So here's my bold statement for today: **I think that *Three Musketeers* is a better name for the Specification By Example workshops than *Three Amigos*.** What do you think?
 Please let me know!